-25 Global class field theory, the Chebotarev density theorem 25.1 Global fields Recall that a global field is a field with a product formula whose completion at any nontrivial absolute value is a local field.
-As proved on Problem Set 7, every such field is one of: - number field: finite extension of \mathbb{Q} (characteristic 0, has an archimedean place); - global function field: finite extension of $\mathbb{F}p(t)$ (characteristic p, no archimedean places).
+26 Global class field theory, the Chebotarev density theorem

+Recall that a global field is a field with a product formula whose completions at nontrivial absolute values are local fields.
+As proved on Problem Set 7, every such field is one of the following:

+- number field: finite extension of \mathbb{Q} (characteristic zero); - global function field: finite extension of $\mathbb{F}q(t)$ (positive characteristic).